Ryankearns9/DigComm_Lab5/README.md

 ![Image](https://github.com/Ryankearns9/DigComm_Lab5/blob/main/imgs/Lab_5_QPSK/picture_2a.png)

 #### Question 3
-The figures for question 3 are shown below.
 This is the imaginary portion of the waveform. mentioned in Question 2.
 It is also a BPSK.
 As with the previous question, the two peaks of in the FFT suggest it is BPSK.
 Further, the 180 degree change at bit boundaries further suggest that this is a BPSK waveform.

+#### Question 4
+According to theory, the signal present in the below images is QPSK.
+This can be seen by the more subtle phase transitions in the below time domain plot.
+Further, the FFT is a single lobe rather than the two distinct lobes seen in BPSK.

 ![Image](https://github.com/Ryankearns9/DigComm_Lab5/blob/main/imgs/Lab_5_QPSK/picture_3a.png)

+#### Question 5
+The waveform generated is a single sine wave because the sine and the cosine are added together.
+This creates the below trig.

+$sin(\omega t) + cos(\omega t)$

 ![Image](https://github.com/Ryankearns9/DigComm_Lab5/blob/main/imgs/Lab_5_QPSK/picture_3b.png)